SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/index.rst

 GEAR is using the IMF model from `Kroupa (2001) <https://ui.adsabs.harvard.edu/abs/2001MNRAS.322..231K/abstract>`_.
 We have a difference of 1 in the exponent due to the usage of IMF in mass and not in number.
 We also restrict the mass of the stars to be inside :math:`[0.05, 50] M_\odot`.
+Here is the default model used, but it can be easily adapted through the initial mass function parameters:

 .. math::
   \xi(m) \propto m^{-\alpha_i}\, \textrm{where}\,